paulsgcross/haxe-autodiff/README.md

 ## What's useful about it?
 Automatic differentiation is useful for problems in mechanics (such as physics engines) and incredibly useful for machine learning.
 Anywhere you need to know the derivative of a function, autodiff can be employed to calculate that derivative quickly (as opposed to symbolic differentiation) and robustly (as opposed to numerical differentiation).

-## How does it work?
+## How do I use it?
 There are two implementations in this package.
-The first is operator overloading which is provided through Haxe Abstracts and is contained within the haxe.ad.duals packages.
+The first is operator overloading which is provided through Haxe Abstracts and is contained within the ```haxe.ad.duals``` packages.
 These packages also include dual versions of some Math functions.

 ### Operator overloading